Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Regular maintenance

 Regular maintenance is key to preventing future rust on your bolts.
 By regularly inspecting and cleaning your bolts, you can catch any signs of corrosion early on.
-This can be as simple as wiping them down with a clean cloth or using a wire brush to remove any buildup.
-Additionally, applying a rust inhibitor or lubricant spray can help to protect the surface of the bolts and prevent rust from setting in.
+This can be as simple as wiping them down with a clean cloth or using a wire brush to any buildup.
+Additionally, applying a rust inhibitor or lubricant spray can help to protect the surface of the bolts and from setting in.

 • Inspect bolts regularly for any signs of rust or corrosion